 John K. Northrop-Richard W. Millar Aviation Collection

 Northrop and Millar, class of 1921, were pioneers in the aviation industry and Occidental trustees.
 Northrop founded Northrop Aircraft, Inc; Millar was its director.
-Millar’s collection of over 1,900 items contains aeronautical literature, pamphlets, posters, reports, handbooks, annuals, histories, dictionaries, works on aerodynamics and medical aspects of flight, government bulletins, conference reports, bibliographies, flight fiction, and anthologies of poetry.
+Millar’s collection contains aeronautical literature, pamphlets, posters, reports, handbooks, annuals, histories, dictionaries, works on aerodynamics and medical aspects of flight, government bulletins, conference reports, bibliographies, flight fiction, and anthologies of poetry.

 Miniature Books Collection